lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 ### Textbook

-There is no textbook for this course; however, ...
+There is no textbook for this course; notes from various sources will be shared as needed.
+However, there are a number of popular textbooks in this field, many of which are available for free online:
+* TODO, fill in

 ### Lecture videos